syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/filtering/excel-like-filter.md

 > You can refer to our  [`ASP.NET Core Tree Grid`](https://www.syncfusion.com/aspnet-core-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
 You can also explore our ASP.NET Core Tree Grid example [`ASP.NET Core Tree Grid example`](https://ej2.syncfusion.com/aspnetcore/TreeGrid/Overview#/material) to knows how to present and manipulate data.

+> * By default, while opening the excel/checkbox filter in the TreeGrid, the filter dialog will get and display the distinct data from the first 1000 records bound to the TreeGrid to optimize performance.
+The remaining records will be returned as a result of the search option of the filter dialog.
+> * However, we can increase the excel/checkbox filter count by modifying the `filterChoiceCount` argument value(as per our need) in the [`actionBegin`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_ActionBegin) event when the `requestType` is `filterchoicerequest` or `filtersearchbegin`.